bhamacher92/bhamacher92.github.io/_posts/swq_series/2025-01-01-001-what-defines-software-quality.markdown

 ## Conclusion

-The **ISO/IEC 25010** framework provides a comprehensive overview of nine distinct quality criteria.
-At first glance, all these criteria appear equally important.
+The **ISO/IEC 25010** framework provides a comprehensive overview of nine distinct quality traits.
+At first glance, all these traits appear equally important.
 However, projects rarely have the budget or resources to address them all to the same degree.
-It falls to developers and domain experts to determine which criteria matter most for a given project.
+It falls to developers and domain experts to determine which trait matter most for a given project.

 For instance, **web applications** often demand higher security measures than **desktop applications**.
 Similarly, **business software** might tolerate lower interaction capability standards compared to **consumer-facing software**.
-A practical approach is to identify the **top three criteria** for your project and prioritize them.
-This doesn’t mean ignoring the other criteria altogether but focusing resources where they deliver the most value.
+A practical approach is to identify the **top three traits** for your project and prioritize them.
+This doesn’t mean ignoring the other traits altogether but focusing resources where they deliver the most value.

 Trade-offs are inevitable.
 A good example is **two-factor authentication**: it enhances security but can reduce interaction capability.
 Balancing such trade-offs is a key part of delivering high-quality software that meets the needs of both the business and its users.

-In following articles, we will take a closer look at the individual criteria and what they mean in more detail or go to [ISO25000](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010)
+In following articles, we will take a closer look at the individual traits and what they mean in more detail or go to [ISO25000](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010)

 ### Where to go from here